Paul Goldschmidt Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 13th in the league with a collective 8.9 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings compiled by the Pirates pitching staff ranks 13th in MLB.

-- The Pirates have a 4.01 team ERA that ranks 11th among all league pitching staffs.
+- The Pirates have the 11th-ranked team ERA across all MLB pitching staffs (4.03).

-- The Pirates give up the third-fewest home runs in baseball (52 total, 0.9 per game).
+- Pirates pitchers combine to give up 54 home runs (one per game), the fifth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.